Did you know that inaccurate eligibility information can cost you thousands of dollars in lost revenue?

-Don’t let patient’s out of pocket costs get in the way of providing service, especially since the financial obligations of insurance for ABA therapy can be difficult to understand at times.
-If a patient does not understand their obligations, they may not be able or prepared to make payments as those becomes due.
-ABA therapy in particular can be very costly, and most patients reach their out of pocket maximum within weeks or months of starting services, which may amount to $5,000 or more in in-patient obligations.
+Don’t let patients’ out-of-pocket costs get in the way of providing service, especially since the financial obligations of insurance for ABA therapy can be difficult to understand at times.
+If a patient does not understand their obligations, they may not be able or prepared to make payments as those become due.
+ABA therapy, in particular, can be very costly, and most patients reach their out-of-pocket maximum within weeks or months of starting services, which may amount to $5,000 or more in in-patient obligations.
 Most patients cannot afford or plan for payments of that magnitude without advance notice.
 Setting up a payment plan in the initial stages of services helps reduce stress for everyone involved.

-At Missing Piece, we complete a comprehensive eligibility and benefit verification process prior to the initiation of services.
+At Missing Piece, we complete a comprehensive ABA insurance coverage eligibility verification process before the initiation of services.
 Our ABA insurance billing service also includes ongoing verifications.
-We clearly explain benefit details to providers, so they can offer services within the scope of the benefit limitations.
-Reach out to learn more about this and other financial obligations we can help with such as deductibles, copays, and out of pocket maximums.
-Contact us at 765-628-7400 or firstname.lastname@example.org.
+We clearly explain benefit details to providers so they can offer services within the scope of the benefit limitations.
+Contact us to learn more about this and other financial obligations we can help with, such as deductibles, copays, and out-of-pocket maximums.
+Don’t skip this critical step in the revenue cycle!